-After 146 Years Ringling Bros.
-Circus To Close “Greatest Show On Earth” In May – Animal Rights Activists Major Reason For End
+After 146 Years, Ringling Bros.
+Circus To Close ‘Greatest Show On Earth’ In May — Animal Rights Activists Major Reason For End

 — sierrra Ⓥ (@SieShelled) January 15, 2017

-Feld and his daughter Juliette Feld, the company’s chief operating officer, acknowledged that one of the major contributing factors to the closing of the Ringling Bros. circus is something which initially drew millions of people to the show – the animals.
+Feld and his daughter Juliette Feld, the company’s chief operating officer, acknowledged that one of the major contributing factors to the closing of the Ringling Bros. circus is something that initially drew millions of people to the show – the animals.
 Activists arguing that it is cruel and unnecessary to force animals to perform in the show have targeted Ringling Bros. and Barnum & Bailey Circus and led to the removal of a symbol the company had been known for since 1882: the elephants.
 The company made the decision in May 2016, after an exhaustive and costly legal battle, to remove the elephants from their shows entirely and send them to live on a conservation farm in Central Florida.

 By this time many cities forbade the use of bull-hooks by elephant trainers and handlers while others prohibited wild or exotic animals from performing.
 Though attendance had been waning for the last 10 years, Juliette Feld said that once the elephants were gone there was a “dramatic drop” in ticket sales.
-The other animals which the circus uses to perform include lions, tigers, alpacas, camels, donkeys, kangaroos and llamas and Feld has stated that new homes will be found for these animals.
+The other animals that the circus uses to perform include lions, tigers, alpacas, camels, donkeys, kangaroos, and llamas, and Feld has stated that new homes will be found for these animals.

 The company stated that even after the closing of the Ringling Bros. and Barnum & Bailey Circus, it will continue to operate the Center for Elephant Conservation.

-[Featured Image by Chris O’Meara/ AP Images]
+[Featured Image by Chris O’Meara/AP Images]